supaapps/supaapps-laravel-api-kit/README.md

 <br/>

-- Perform searches on the specified column using the `search` parameter from the request.
+- Perform searches on single column using the `search` parameter from the request. *If you want to search multiple columns use `$searchSimilarFields`, see next property.*

 ```php
 public ?string $searchField = null; // replace with desired column